For over thirty-three years Paul Mones has dedicated his legal practice to protecting victims of child abuse.

 During his career, he has also represented numerous abuse victims in criminal court – people who have been so severely injured that they strike back against their abusers.
 The primary focus this criminal work has been defending adolescents who have killed their abusive parents.
 He is credited with pioneering the battered child syndrome as it concerns teenagers who have killed their abusive parents.
 His book, When A Child Kills: Abused Children Who Kill Their Parents (1991) is considered a landmark book in the field.

 Paul Mones began his child advocacy career in West Virginia in 1980 where he was the Executive Director of Juvenile Advocates Inc. Mr. Mones vigorously litigated against public institutions in which children and teenagers were mistreated.
 During this period, he gave a voice to a population which had been wholly neglected by the justice system.
-In three short years, he argued seven cases before the West Virginia Supreme Court which resulted in decisions which fundamentally altered the way teenagers were treated in the legal system in the state.
+In three short years, he argued a remarkable seven cases before the West Virginia Supreme Court which resulted in decisions which fundamentally altered the way teenagers were treated in the legal system in the state.

 Paul also lectures nationally on youth issues to numerous professional organizations such as the American Bar Association, American Psychiatric Association, and American Psychological Association, National Association of Juvenile and Family Court Judges and the Court Appointed Special Advocate (CASA) program.
 He has also done professional training for numerous state child abuse groups, law enforcement organizations and the United States Army.